-The more you know about IEPs, the more involved you can be in getting your child the best support possible.
+The more you know about the purpose of IEPs, the more involved you can be in getting your child the best support possible.

 If you just started learning about IEPs, you’ll likely hear about many things that are unfamiliar to you.
 And you’ll probably have lots of questions.
-Who gets an IEP?
+Who gets an IEP in school?
 What’s the difference between an IEP and a ?
 What’s the purpose of an IEP?